FocusLearn: Fully-Interpretable, High-Performance Modular Neural Networks for Time Series: Additional Experiments

 \subsection{Effectiveness of \afs}

-As observed in the \tablename~\ref{tab: comparison_results}, NAM tends to perform worse in the classification tasks than regression tasks.
-Therefore, to further validate the effectiveness of the proposed \afs, the effect of changing the number of features to be selected by the \afs is examined.
-Using one of the classification dataset - \textit{Weather}, the test accuracy are compared across two experiments $n=10$ (reported in the Results) and $n=21$ (all available features in the inputs).
-Optimal hyper-parameters for the \textit{Weather} dataset selected during hyper-tuning are used for both experiments, and trained for 100 epochs with the Adam optimiser and early call-backs to avoid over-fitting.

-The results shows the test accuracy of the $n=10$ experiment is more than double of the test accuracy of the $n=21$ experiment ($n=10$: 0.5-, $n=21$: 0.22).
-This experiment shows that the proposed \afs is effective at improving the performance of \qqmn.
+As observed in \tablename~\ref{tab: comparison_results}, NAM tends to perform worse in the classification tasks than in the regression tasks.
+Therefore, to further validate the effectiveness of the proposed \afs, we examine the effect of changing the number of features to be selected by \afs.
+Using the \textit{Weather} classification data set, we compared test set accuracy when $n=10$ (reported in \tablename~\ref{tab: comparison_results}) with $n=21$ (\ie including all available features).
+Optimal hyper-parameters already obtained for the \textit{Weather} data set are used, with both networks trained for 100 epochs on the Adam optimiser.
+The results show that the test set accuracy when $n=10$ is more than double the test set accuracy when all the features are used ($n=21$).